 The actual useable rate of data flowing on a network.
 This will never reach the bandwidth advertised by your ISP, due to various factors: network congestion, degraded cables or equipment, application or OS performance issues, network settings, networking protocol overhead, etc.

-The Code42 app backs up and stores previous versions of your files according to your Backup Frequency and Versioning Settings.
+The Code42 agent backs up and stores previous versions of your files according to your Backup Frequency and Versioning Settings.
 The collection of previous versions for a file is known as its version history.

 Settings for removing old versions of files from your backup archive.
 Removing these older versions can greatly help control the size of your backup archive.
 By default, Code42 for Enterprise keeps more of your recent versions and fewer of the older ones.